Wine might be what draws people to Walla Walla but there's a lot more to uncork.

 8. Find Fresh Produce at the Farmers Market

 Love fresh produce and want to experience life as a local?
 Head down to the Walla Walla Valley Farmer’s Market on Orchard Street, where you’ll find farm-fresh veggies, meat, eggs, and even flowers.
 There are many artisan food stalls and independent stores offering amazing locally made products too.
+Make sure to grab a sweet onion or two – Walla Walla is famous for them!

 9. Kirkman House Museum